openwisp/openwisp-firmware-upgrader/README.rst

 - Mass upgrades
 - Possibility to divide firmware images in categories
 - `REST API <#rest-api>`__
-- Possibility of writing custom upgraders for other firmware OSes or for custom OpenWRT based firmwares
+- `Possibility of writing custom upgraders <#custom-firmware-upgrader>`_ for other firmware OSes or for custom OpenWRT based firmwares
 - Configurable timeouts
 - `Extensible <#extending-openwisp-firmware-upgrader>`_